cpaxton/hab_stretch/README.md

 *stretch_description* provides materials for a [URDF](http://wiki.ros.org/urdf) kinematic model of the Stretch RE1 mobile manipulator from Hello Robot Inc.

+This repo is based on [this fork of stretch ros](https://github.com/cpaxton/stretch_ros/tree/feature/dex-wrist).

 ## Details

 The *meshes directory* contains [STL mesh files](https://en.wikipedia.org/wiki/STL_(file_format)) representing the exterior geometry of various parts of the robot.